return42/sphkerneldoc/linux_src_doc/drivers/gpio/gpiolib_c.rst

 -----------

-This function can be used for drivers that get their configuration from firmware.
+This function can be used for drivers that get their configuration from opaque firmware.

-Function properly finds the corresponding GPIO using whatever is the underlying firmware interface and then makes sure that the GPIO descriptor is requested before it is returned to the caller.
+The function properly finds the corresponding GPIO using whatever is the underlying firmware interface and then makes sure that the GPIO descriptor is requested before it is returned to the caller.